19hours/sg-statutes/Acts/Employment Act.md

 (b) being an employer may be represented by one of his employees,

-but shall not be represented by an advocate or solicitor or paid agent.
+but shall not be represented by an advocate or solicitor or a paid agent.

 ### Joining of claims